Once the insurance company starts paying weekly benefits, they are supposed to continue making payments unless:

 Whether you’ve received a Form 24 or a Form 90, know that you are receiving one because the insurance company is questioning whether or not you should continue receiving benefits for your work-related injury or illness.
 These two forms are considered warning signs of more legal trouble ahead, which is why obtaining a lawyer is a good idea.

-To talk to a North Carolina industrial commission claims attorney from Helton, Cody & Associates, PLLC, contact us online or call our Hickory office at 828-328-9966 or toll free at 888-321-0494.
+To talk to a North Carolina industrial commission claims attorney from Law Office of Lyndon R. Helton, PLLC, contact us online or call our Hickory office at 828-328-9966 or toll free at 888-321-0494.
 Your initial consultation will be free.